verdecchia/why-vue/README.md

 # Vuejs with babel standalone

 This code come from vuejs.org website "Why vue.js" introduction video.
-I added babel standalone to let it work with Internet Explorer 11 too.
+I added babel standalone to let it works with Chrome, Firefox and with Internet Explorer version 11.

 ## Getting Started